How Do LLMs Use Their Depth?: Complexity-Driven Depth Use in LLMs

 \subsection{Case Study II: Depth Use during Multi-Token Fact Recall}

 \textbf{Methodology:} In this case study, we track the predicted tokens through intermediate layers during fact recall using the MQuAKE dataset \citep{mquake}, which contains a variety of single-token and multi-token facts.
-An example query that is input to the model in this dataset is - ``The Statue of Liberty is located in" and the expected generated token is ``New York City".
-We only study internal computations in scenarios where the model predicts the correct answer.
-We also split the dataset into three different cases where the answer contains one, two or three tokens and look at how the rank of the predicted tokens proceed for each generated token of the answer.
+We split the dataset into three different cases where the answer contains one, two or three tokens and look at how the rank of the predicted tokens proceed for each generated token of the answer.
 More information about the dataset statistics can be found in Appendix \ref{appendix:complexity-aware}.

+An example query in this setting is - ``The Statue of Liberty is located in" and the expected generated tokens are ``New York City" (Figure \ref{fig:overview} (c)).
+For each of the output tokens in the answer, we use TunedLens to trace the rank of the output token at an intermediate layer.
+The earliest layer at which the predicted token crosses a particular rank threshold is recorded.
+We record the earliest crossing to track the minimum computation required to generate a token.
+Additionally, we present internal computations only in scenarios where the model predicts the correct answer.
+We explain the reasons behind this and a comparison for scenarios where model also predicts incorrect answers in Appendix \ref{app:fact_recall_comparison}.
+We also measure the layer at which predicted token crosses a given rank threshold for the \emph{final} time and find similar qualitative results, as shown in Appendix \ref{app:post_stability_pos}.

-\textbf{Results:} Figures \ref{fig:fact_pythia} and \ref{fig:fact_llama3} show the first layer at which the correct fact recall token crosses a given rank threshold.
-The first observation is that all computations for fact recall tokens happen much later than function word categories from Case Study I. While function tokens begin to appear around layer 5 in Pythia-6.9B and Llama3-8B, tokens corresponding to accurate fact recall on average begin to appear after layer 15.
-This means that recalling facts is not as easy for a model as generating DET or ADP categories and requires much larger depth.
-We also see that the first appearance of the single-token answer happens much earlier into a model (layer ~15 for Pythia-6.9B, layer ~20 for Llama3-8B) compared to the first token of the multi-token facts (layer ~25 for both models).
+\textbf{Results:} Figures \ref{fig:fact_pythia} and \ref{fig:fact_llama3} show the earliest layer at which the correct fact recall token crosses a given rank threshold.
+We see that the first appearance of the single-token answer happens much earlier into a model (layer~15 for Pythia-6.9B, layer ~20 for Llama3-8B) compared to the first token of the multi-token facts (layer~25 for both models).
 This shows that recalling multi-token facts, especially the first token of a multi-token fact, is harder for the model compared to a single token fact.
 Predicting a single token fact only requires accurate construction of a single token, while predicting a multi-token fact also requires a model to anticipate the future tokens that complete fact recall accurately, which may make the recalling multi-token facts harder.
+Also, we see that all computations for fact recall tokens progress much slower (~layer 15) than function word categories from Case Study III (~layer 5).
+This means that recalling facts is not as easy as generating DET or ADP categories and requires much larger depth.